Housebound and older people

 Care Homes and Housbound Patients

-Clinical Care Co-ordinators
+Clinical Care Co-ordinator

 As you get older the range of problems you face can grow, to the point where it might be difficult to cope, know what to do for the best, or make it difficult for you to leave your house.

-The sorts of things they can help you with are
+The sorts of things they can help you with are:

 • mobility issues